EDIorg/data-package-best-practices/webpages/4_upload/check_overview.md

 Understandably, checks classified with the “valid/error” response behavior were of greatest importance to classify correctly, because these would deny upload to PASTA.
 Only checks whose failure would mean that a data package is unusable should generate an “error”

-### Types of checks whose failure means a data package is unusable:
+### Types of checks whose failure means a data package is unusable
 - **XML documents that do not comply with the EML schema** because these cannot be transformed to HTML or their XPaths interpreted
 - **Package identifiers outside the controlled formatting scheme**, as these cannot be entered into Network catalogs
 - **Metadata URLs for data entities that are broken links**, because data cannot be accessed by any means